manach232/cave/README.md

 **cave** is a Python-based automation toolkit for automated provisioning virtual infrastructure.
 Define your virtual infrastructure using code, cave handles the rest.
+Can be especially useful for more complex red-teaming training environments.

 Cave is still a prototype, use with caution.
+It is heavily worked on right now, stuff will change.

 ## Features